 9. Faulty AC Control Switch

-A faulty AC control switch can be the reason for car ac blowing hot air.
-The car AC control switch turns ON and OFF the air conditioner.
-A bad AC control switch that will not make good contacts can also be the reason for the car air conditioner blowing cold then warm then cold again.
+A faulty A/C control switch can be the reason for vehicle A/C emitting heated air.
+The car A/C control switch turns ON and OFF the air conditioner.
+A bad A/C control switch that will not make good contacts can also be the reason for the car A/C blowing cold then warm then cold again.

 10. Slow Blower Fan Speed

 You can face this issue if the fan isn’t working.
 Because enough amount of cooling is not removed from the evaporator.
-As the evaporator temperature drops too much, the AC temperature sensor sends signals to the AC control Module to stop the AC.
-Which can force the AC to stop blowing cold air after a while.
+As its temperature drops too much, the A/C temperature sensor sends signals to the A/C control Module to stop the AC.
+Which can force the A/C to stop emitting cool air after a while.

 This is an Info

-You must make sure at least one time that the blower fan runs for the first ventilation to remove enough cooling from the evaporator to protect it from freezing.
-Fans are important to exchange heat therefore most vehicles have two radiator fans.
+You must make sure at least one time that the blower fan runs for the first ventilation to remove enough cooling from the air direr to protect it from freezing.
+Fans are important for exchanging heat therefore most vehicles have two radiator fans.

 11. Bad Sensors

-The car’s electrical sensors provide important information to the AC control module to turn ON and OFF the car air conditioner.
-Sometimes, a bad temperature sensor, a bad control module, or a sun load sensor can also lead to car AC intermittent cooling.
+The car’s electrical sensors provide important information to the A/C control module to turn ON and OFF the car A/C. Sometimes, a bad temperature sensor, a bad control module, or a sun load sensor can also lead to car A/C intermittent cooling.

 How To Fix When The Car Air Conditioner Blows Cold Then Warm

-There are a number of possible reasons for the AC blowing cold then warm, and different fixes in terms of severity.
+There are a number of possible reasons for the A/C blowing chilly air then warm, and different fixes in terms of severity.
 Here are some things you can do to diagnose and troubleshoot the issue:

-- Check the refrigerant levels in the AC system.
-If they are low, you may need to consult a professional auto repair to recharge the system using an AC recovery unit.
+• Check the refrigerant levels in the A/C system.
+If they are low, you may need to consult a professional auto repair to refill the system using an AC recovery unit.

-- Inspect the compressor, condenser, and expansion valve for any visible damage or clogs.
-Also, check the valve, if any of these components are faulty or cracked then air and moisture can enter the system, you may need to have a professional repair or replace them.
+• Inspect the compressor, condenser, and expansion regulator for any visible damage or clogs.
+Also, check the valve on the recovery tank.
+If any of these components are faulty then air and moisture can enter the system, you may need to have a professional repair or replace them.

-- Make sure the radiator fan is working properly because it helps to remove heat from the gaseous refrigerant.
-If it’s not functioning correctly, it can cause the AC to blow warm air.
+• Make sure the radiator fan is working properly because it helps to remove heat from the gaseous refrigerant.
+If it’s not functioning correctly, it can cause the AC to blow heated air.

-- Check for any AC leaks and make sure you choose AC leak sealer to seal them.
+• Check for any A/C leaks and make sure you choose an AC leak sealer to seal them.
 Also, solve issues of other leaks like leaks of battery water under your car because some corrosive acids that eat away metal can harm the ac system.

 Frequently Asked Questions (FAQs)

-There are a few potential reasons why your car’s AC might be blowing hot air after it gets cold.
-It could be that there is a problem with the AC compressor, or that the Freon levels are low.
-Another possibility is that the AC condenser is not functioning properly.
-If the AC is blowing hot air intermittently, it could also be an issue with the AC switch or relay.
+There are a few potential reasons why your car’s A/C might be provides heated air after it gets cold.
+It could be that there is a problem with the A/C compressor, or that the Freon levels are low.
+Another possibility is that the condenser is not functioning properly.
+If the A/C provides heated air intermittently, it could also be an issue with the A/C switch or relay.

-There are a few reasons why your AC may stop blowing cold after a while.
+There are a few reasons why your A/C may stop blowing chilly air after a while.
 One reason could be that the refrigerant in the system is not being circulated properly.
 The refrigerant is responsible for absorbing heat from the air inside the room and then releasing it outside.
-The refrigerant that has combined with impurities will not be able to absorb the heat from the air inside the room and the AC will stop blowing cold.
-Another reason could be that the AC filter is dirty and needs to be replaced.
-A dirty filter can restrict airflow and cause the AC to overheat.
-Lastly, the AC may simply need to be serviced by a professional.
+The refrigerant that has combined with impurities will not be able to absorb the heat from the air inside the room and the A/C will stop blowing chilly air.
+Another reason could be that the A/C filter is dirty and needs to be replaced.
+A dirty filter can restrict airflow and cause the A/C to overheat.
+Lastly, the A/C may simply need to be serviced by a professional.

 Sign Up